carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Artificial neural networks (ANN) are a machine learning technique based on a model inspired by groups of neurons in the brain.
+- Artificial neural networks (ANN) are a machine learning technique based on a model inspired by groups of neurons in the brain
 - Convolution neural networks (CNN) are a type of ANN designed for image classification and object detection
 - The filter size determines the size of the receptive field where information is extracted and the kernel size changes the mathematical structure
 - A CNN can consist of many types of layers including convolutional, pooling, flatten, and dense (fully connected) layers